Montana Board of Medical Examiners

 Frequently Asked Questions

-• The Departrment of Labor & Industry is pleased to bring you “eBiz,” its web-based system for licensing, renewals and licensee information.
+• The Department of Labor & Industry is pleased to bring you “eBiz,” its web-based system for licensing, renewals and licensee information.

 You can find eBiz at: https://ebiz.mt.gov/pol